How Does Acupuncture Work?

 My approach to acupuncture.

 My whole-person approach to treatment is based on the individual needs of my patients, so every treatment is unique.
 I practice a more gentle style of acupuncture, using thinner needles and lighter insertions.
-For more sensitive people or infants and children, I use non-insertive tools developed in Japan called shonishin tools.
+For more sensitive people, I can use non-insertive tools developed in Japan called shonishin tools.

-I also incorporate sound healing, bodywork and yoga therapy, moxa, cupping, as well as nutrition and lifestyle counseling and Chinese herbal medicine into my treatments.
+I also incorporate Acutonics tuning forks, bodywork and yoga therapy, moxa, cupping, as well as nutrition and lifestyle counseling and Chinese herbal medicine into my treatments.

 Does it sound like acupuncture might be able to help you, but you’re still not sure?
 Schedule a free phone consultation to see if it's a good fit.